Zharta/lotm-renting-protocol-v1/README.md

 ### Listing conditions

-When an NFT is deposited in the protocol, the NFT owner can set the listing conditions for the NFT.
-The listing conditions are the price per hour and the minimum and maximum rental duration.
-The listing conditions are set offchain by having the owner signing them.
-Zharta's infrastructure signs the owner-signed listing conditions whenever there is a protocol interaction that requires them:
+The listing conditions are signed by the NFT owner and stored offchain.
+The listing conditions are composed by the price per hour and the minimum and maximum rental duration.
+Whenever there is a protocol interaction that requires them, Zharta's infrastructure signs the owner-signed listing conditions:
-* `start_rentals`
+* `RentingV3.start_rentals`
-* `close_rentals`
+* `RentingV3.close_rentals`
-* `extend_rentals`
+* `RentingV3.extend_rentals`
-* `withdraw`
+* `RentingV3.withdraw`
-* `claim`
+* `RentingV3.claim`

-In order to help owners secure their assets, there is an addition methd `revoke_listing` that allows the owner to set a timestamp after which listings set before it are no longer valid.
+In order to help owners secure their assets, there is an addition method `RentingV3.revoke_listing` that allows the owner to set a timestamp after which listings set before it are no longer valid.

 ### Rentals

 Whenever a rental starts, the renter pays the full amount of the rental upfront.
-This amount is locked in the NFT vault until the end of the rental.
+This amount is locked in the `RentingV3.vy` contract until the end of the rental.
 Once the rental finishes, the rental amount is released to the NFT owner for claiming.
 Since the protocol is using [warm.xyz](https://warm.xyz) which supports setting a specific timestamp for the end of the delegation, the protocol computes the amount of fees that are claimable taking this into consideration.
 Unclaimed fees are only set explicitly for certain actions:
-1. `claim`: the NFT owner claims unclaimed fees
+1. `RentingV3.claim`: the NFT owner claims unclaimed fees
-2. `withdraw`: the NFT owner withdraws the NFT from the vault, along with any unclaimed fees
+2. `RentingV3.withdraw`: the NFT owner withdraws the NFT from the vault, along with any unclaimed fees
-3. `start_rentals`: a renter starts the rental and the previous rental fees, if not claimed, are set explicitly as unclaimed
+3. `RentingV3.start_rentals`: a renter starts the rental and the previous rental fees, if not claimed, are set explicitly as unclaimed
-4. `close_rentals`: a renter may finish a rental before its due date and pays only for the time used, and unclaimed fees are explicitly set
+4. `RentingV3.close_rentals`: a renter may finish a rental before its due date and pays only for the time used, and unclaimed fees are explicitly set
-5. `extend_rentals`: a renter may extend an ongoing rental and has to pay the rental fees for the extension upfront, and unclaimed fees are explicitly set
+5. `RentingV3.extend_rentals`: a renter may extend an ongoing rental and has to pay the rental fees for the extension upfront, and unclaimed fees are explicitly set

 ### Roles

-The protocol does supports an admin role, with exclusive purpose of setting the protocol fees parameter.
-The only roles are the following:
+The protocol does supports an **admin role** with the following purposes:
+* enabling/disabling the protocol fee and its
+* setting the protocol wallet that receives the protocol fee
+* validating the signature passed in the `RentingV3.start_rentals` method

+The roles are the following:
 * `Renting.vy`:
     * `admin`: the protocol admin with permissions limited to set the value of protocol fees (up to a fixed limit) and the protocol wallet that receives those fees.
 The `admin` value can be changed via the `propose_admin` and `claim_ownership` functions.
     * `owner`: the owner of the NFT that is escrowed in vault, which means that only this address can perform certain actions against the vault